abonander/img_hash/README.md

 Also provides an implementation of [the Blockhash.io algorithm](http://blockhash.io).

-With the `rust-image` feature, this crate can operate directly on buffers from the [PistonDevelopers/image][1] crate.
+This crate can operate directly on buffers from the [PistonDevelopers/image][1] crate.

 [1]: https://github.com/PistonDevelopers/image